-- Use small hand held router with laminate flush trim bit to trim off excess cap material (Fig.11).
-Move router in a counter-clockwise direction.
-Keep router moving, do not stop in one spot or burning of laminate is possible.
+- Use a small handheld router with a laminate flush trim bit to trim off excess cap material (Fig.11).
+Move the router in a counter-clockwise direction.
+Keep the router moving, do not stop in one spot, or burning of laminate is possible.

-- File routed edge of end cap at slight angle to remove any sharp edge and flush edge of end cap to laminate on countertop (Fig.12).
+- File routed edge of end cap at a slight angle to remove any sharp edge and flush edge of the end cap to laminate on the countertop (Fig.12).
 File TOWARD the countertop surface to avoid chipping end cap.

-- Use a rag and solvent recommended by the glue manufacturer to remove any unwanted glue on surface of countertop.
-Make sure not to get excess solvent on the glue line, solvent can loosen glue bond.
+- Use a rag and solvent recommended by the glue manufacturer to remove any unwanted glue on the surface of the countertop.
+Make sure not to get excess solvent on the glue line, solvent can loosen the glue bond.

-- Flip countertop upside-down on a surface that will not scratch laminate surface.
+- Flip countertop upside-down on a surface that will not scratch the laminate surface.

-- Sand bottom and back of back splash flush with build-up sticks using belt sander (Fig.13) or sanding block.
-Sand ONLY in direction TOWARD particle board.
+- Sand bottom and back of backsplash flush with build-up sticks using a belt sander (Fig.13) or a sanding block.
+Sand ONLY in direction TOWARD particleboard.
 Never sand away from the particle board, this can cause the laminate to chip.